 We have elected to be treated as a REIT for U.S. federal income tax purposes.
-To qualify as a REIT we are required to meet certain investment and operating tests and annual distribution requirements.
+To qualify as a REIT, we are required to meet certain investment and operating tests and annual distribution requirements.
 We generally will not be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income to stockholders, do not participate in prohibited transactions and maintain our intended qualification as a REIT.
 However, certain activities that we may perform may cause us to earn income which will not be qualifying income for REIT purposes.
 We have designated certain of our subsidiaries as taxable REIT subsidiaries, or TRSs, as defined in the Code, to engage in such activities, and we may form additional TRSs in the future.
-We also operate our business in a manner that will permit us to maintain our exemption from registration under the 1940 Act.
-While we do not currently originate or service loans, certain of our subsidiaries have obtained the requisite licenses and approvals to purchase and sell mortgage loans and to hold and manage mortgage servicing rights.
+We also operate our business in a manner that will permit us to maintain our exemption from registration under the Investment Company Act of 1940, as amended, or the 1940 Act.

 Our headquarters are located at 590 Madison Avenue, 36th Floor, New York, New York 10022 and our telephone number is (612) 629-2500.
-We maintain a website at www.twoharborsinvestment.com.
-The information found on our website is not incorporated into this prospectus.
+We maintain a website at www.twoharborsinvestment.com; however, the information found on our website is not a part of this prospectus.